MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know the first programmer in history was a woman?
-Her name was Ada Lovelace and she worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine, in the mid-1800s.
-So, the history of programming is actually attributed to a woman, even though today the field is predominantly male-dominated!
+Did you know that the first computer "bug" was an actual real-life bug?
+Back in 1947, Grace Hopper, a computer programmer in the U.S. Navy, found a moth inside a computer she was working on.
+The moth was causing the computer to malfunction and led her to the term "Debugging", which is now used to refer to the process of removing errors from code.